albertalvin8080/albertalvin8080/README.md

 ###

-<h2 align="left">My objective is to become astonishingly great at what I like to do.</h2>
+<p align="left">My objective is to become astonishingly great at what I like to do.
+That is, programming and solving problems, all of them, until there're more to solve again.</p>

 ###